eraldoribeiro/mypapers/README.md

 # mypapers
 Bibtex library with all my publications.
-This file is a git submodule of my website repository.
+This file is a git submodule of:
+- My website repository
+- My cv repository